Zehra Fyzee

-Zehra Fyzee (1866–1940) was a writer, playwriter and editor working in India in the early part of the twentieth century.
+Zehra Fyzee (1866–1940) was an Indian writer, playwriter and editor working in India in the early part of the twentieth century.
 She was a leading contributor to Urdu women's journals of the time.

 Zehra Fyzee was the eldest of three sisters born to Hasanally Feyzhyder and Amirunnisa Fyzee.
 Her sisters Atiya Fyzee (1877-1967) and Nazli Begum (1874-1968) were also writers.
 All the sisters were raised in Mazagaon, Mumbai under the influence of their great-uncle, Badruddin Tyabji.